preactjs/preact/README.md

 Preact is an attempt to recreate the core value proposition of React (or similar libraries like Mithril) using as little code as possible, with first-class support for ES2015.
 Currently the library is around **3kb** (minified & gzipped).

-It retains a large amount of compatibility with React, but only the [ES6 Classes] interface.
+It retains a large amount of compatibility with React, but only the [stateless functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components) and [ES6 Classes] interface.
 As one would expect coming from React, Components are simple building blocks for composing a User Interface.

 ## Demos